 The discretionary threshold of up to $200,000 for procurements from small, minority-

-pursuant to its discretionary purchasing authority under State Finance Law section
+widgets) pursuant to its discretionary purchasing authority under State Finance Law

 certified pursuant to Article 15-A of the New York State Executive Law.”

-expected aggregate amount of all purchases of the same commodities or services from
+the reasonably expected aggregate amount of all purchases of the same commodities

-for that agency.
-Additionally, purchases of services or commodities
+threshold amount for that agency.
+Additionally, purchases of services

 Elements of Good Faith Effort for Discretionary Procurements (not exceeding $200,000):